🌿Frequently Asked Questions

 • Yes!
 We accept referrals under a GPCCMP for children up to 17 years.

 Eligible patients can access up to five (5) subsidised allied health sessions per calendar year through Medicare.
-These can be used with one provider (e.g., dietitian) or shared across different allied health services (e.g., dietitian, speech pathologist, physiotherapist).
+These appointments can be used with one provider (e.g., 5 dietitian appointments) or shared across different allied health services (e.g., 2 dietitian appointments, 2 speech pathologist appointments, 1 physiotherapist appointment).

-Medicare currently contributes $61.80 per session toward dietitian appointments.
-We are not a bulk-billing service, so there will be an out-of-pocket cost after the rebate is applied.
+We are not a bulk-billing service, so there will be an out-of-pocket cost.

 • Sadly, no. At this stage, we are unable to accept referrals under an Eating Disorder Treatment and Management Plan (EDP).
 We understand this can be disappointing and are happy to help recommend other qualified professionals if you require this specific service pathway.